This is Why You Might Need to Take Supplements During Pregnancy

 Sitting down for a meal may be as rare as taking a long shower alone, and your food intake might be consistent of the leftovers on your kids’ plates.
 Even the most vigilant diet may have minor nutrient gaps, and supplements can ensure that nutrient needs are met on a daily basis.

 For a mama who is growing a baby, there are many increased nutrient demands in order to support a healthy pregnancy.
 Optimal nutrition and supplementation during pregnancy is important for both mother and her developing baby.

-Some of the vitamins, minerals, and nutrients that are important during pregnancy include but are not limited to folic acid, calcium, iron, and omega-3 fatty acids.
+Some of the vitamins, minerals, and nutrients that are important during pregnancy include but are not limited to folic acid, calcium, iron, omega-3 fatty acids, choline and probiotics.

 This B-vitamin is crucial in pregnancy to help prevent serious birth defects of the spinal cord.
 Neural tube defects can occur at the earliest stages of pregnancy, which is why it is important to supplement with folic acid before conception (when possible).

 Supplementation with folic acid before pregnancy and through the first trimester can help decrease neural tube defects by up to 70 percent .
 Folic acid can also help reduce risk of preeclampsia in pregnant women as well as other defects in baby, including heart defects, cleft lip and cleft palate.

 It is recommended to get 400 micrograms (mcg) of folic acid daily before and during pregnancy.